Escort Booking advice

 Bring condoms with you just in case and these should be in a sealed, unopened box.
 Normally, a provider will provide these and expect you to use theirs for their own safety.

-How to stay out of trouble?
+How do I stay out of trouble?

-Make sure you are aware of the law regarding prostitution wherever you are, be aware of the penalties and how it is enforced.
 The oldest profession in the world has survived pretty much every legal attempt to prohibit it, but this doesn’t mean you can’t get in trouble in some countries.

 Keep an eye on your wallet, phone and other valuables.
 Thefts do happen, especially in countries where it is pretty sure you are not going to be making a police report.
 (An old sailors trick is to place them in your sock).